 If you’re an investment manager – help your clients learn about divesting from fossil fuels and investing in ecologically-responsible stocks.

 If you’re a medical practitioner – help people connect the dots between their own health and the health of the ecosystems around them.

 Maybe you’re a parent.
 Encourage your kids to learn about science.
 And to apply the ethical Christian values they learn here in church to their lives and work in the world.

 If you’re a teacher – find ways to help people see how environmental issues have an impact on whatever subject you teach, whether it’s math, or phys ed, or, in my case, preaching and theology.

 If you’re a kid – go play outside!
 Take a magnifying glass out to the grass and find out what lives there.
 Learn about your neighbors in God’s Creation, just like you learn about your friends here at church.
 [For more ideas for helping kids connect their faith with God’s Creation, click here.]

-If you’re a writer – send a letter to the editor of your newspaper.
+Maybe you’re a writer.
+Send a letter to the editor of your newspaper.

 The faithfulness of the Earth Martyrs shows us that because Earth is worth dying for, we now know what is worth living for.

 Indigenous communities are worth protecting.
 The air that my children breathe and the water they drink is worth cleaning up.
 And Jesus’ virtues of integrity and radical compassion are values worth devoting my life to.
 Without them, the human species will dwindle to extinction.